jolie/docs/basics/processes.md

 The synchronisation block allows only one process at a time to enter any `synchronized` block sharing the same `id`.

-## A comprehensive example

-Let us consider a comprehensive example using the concepts explained in this section.
+As an example, let us consider the service reported at this [link](https://github.com/jolie/examples/tree/master/02_basics/4_synchronized)

 The register service has a concurrent execution and exposes the `register` request-response operation. `register` increments a global variable, which counts the number of registered users, and sends back a response to the client.
+A *sleep* call to time service, simulates the server side computation time.

 _regInterface.ol_